thomasj-s/thomasj-s.github.io/_posts/2020-08-26-Build-Project-2-HOF.md

 ## Modeling

   Since our problem is a binary classification problem that might include some non-monotonic relationships, we will be using iterations of a random forest model.
 Our first model will be an 'out of the box' model, and our second model will include SMOTE'd data and hyperameter tunings.
-We want to compare these two models and see which will hace a higher precision in predicting our minority class.
+We want to compare these two models and see which will have a higher precision in predicting our minority class.

   Below is a confusion matrix for our first models predicions on our validation set.
   ![plot 1](https://github.com/thomasj-s/thomasj-s.github.io/blob/master/_posts/build_project_2_vis_1.jpg?raw=true)

   From this we can derive a validation precision of 85.7%, recall of 75% and an F-1 score of 80%.
-Considering that these are out of the box methods, these would be pretty good numbers; Though it still does not beat the 95% precision that our minority class baseline sets.
+Considering that these are out of the box methods, these would be pretty good numbers; Though it still does not beat the 95% precision that our majority class baseline sets.

 ## Tuning